Creating a Transfer of Retention Plan for Orthodontists in Your Network

 - It makes it easier to address the fact that monitoring retention is an actual service (and, thus, reasonable fees are justified).

-- It clarifies exactly when management of retention transfers from the orthodontist to the general dentist, making it less likely that patients will "fall through the cracks".
+- It clarifies exactly when management of retention transfers from the orthodontist to the general dentist, making it less likely that patients will “fall through the cracks.”

 - It offers patients yet another reason to remain loyal to your practice.

-If all of this has convinced you that it makes sense for you to develop a transfer of retention plan with your orthodontist, you still have to decide what retention method you will use.
-Often it's easiest and most effective to simply take over monitoring the retention method already in use, in which case all that is typically required is cleaning and inspecting the existing retainer.
+Often, it’s easiest and most effective to simply take over monitoring the retention method already in use, in which case all that’s typically required is cleaning and inspecting the existing retainer.
 Or, in some circumstances, you may wish to employ some different form of retention.
-The pros and cons of different forms of retention will be covered later.
-All this assumes that orthodontic treatment has gone well and everyone is satisfied with the result.
-Retention pros and cons for results that are less than ideal will also be discussed later.

-June 13th, 2014
+Date: June 13, 2014